-IEP Accommodations & Modifications for YOUR Child
+IEP Accommodations & Modifications ~ How to Help YOUR Child

-Help your child access general curriculum:
+IEP Accommodations and Modifications – Help your child access general curriculum:

 For example, if your child can’t yet read, having audiobooks for all textbooks is a great IEP accommodation.
 The audio books let your child listen to the textbooks, so he has equal access to the information.